Services and hours

 The centre will follow pandemic restrictions, such as a closure, that may be implemented by Provincial Health Services Authority (PHSA).

-Yes, all children must be toilet-trained and able to feed themselves.
+Yes, all children must be toilet-trained and able to feed themselves to visit the Centre.
 With our volunteers supporting all of the centre’s activities, their capacity is limited in assisting children who require help in the washrooms.
 Hand washing support will be provided.

 My child has unique needs and requires professional care or specialized assistance.
 Can they use the space?